ThatWugg/muck-itemchoice/README.md

 ### Known Issues
 - When in multiplayer, if more than one player is choosing an item, and one player chooses an item, the other players will not be able to choose an item.
 - Choosing an powerup, but not actually picking an powerup, and then going to different object and choosing and picking a powerup causes the not chosen object to become the picked powerup.
-This is related to the issue above.
+This is related to the issue above. tldr: there is issue with not picking a powerup.
 - With PowerupDrop (https://muck.thunderstore.io/package/SuperGamerTron/PowerupDrop/), dropped powerups will be dropped as if a chest was opened.